dd9jn/rfc4880bis/crypto-refresh.md

 >   would replace SHA-1 with another 160-bit hash, such as
 >   RIPE-MD/160, for example.)
 >
->   However, no update will be needed because the MDC will be replaced
+>   However, no update will be needed because the MDC has been replaced
 >   by the AEAD encryption described in this document.

 ## Modification Detection Code Packet (Tag 19) {#mdc}